Six Rules Hit At Once

 Multi-site operators who do not update processes by 6 April carry three distinct exposure categories simultaneously: SSP underpayment liability on every qualifying absence from that date, potential unfair dismissal claims from workers newly entitled to paternity or parental leave who face adverse treatment, and the doubled protective award ceiling on any redundancy programme that meets the collective trigger.
 The timeline is fixed; none of these commencement dates have discretionary employer lead-in periods.

-This briefing is for general information only and doesn't constitute legal advice.
+This briefing is based on sources available at publication and is for general information only.
+It doesn't constitute legal advice.
 For advice on your specific situation, consult a qualified professional.

 Stay ahead of regulatory deadlines